7pranayama

 This active pose can increase the energy level of the pelvic floor muscles.
 Sexual libido can be increased by doing regular exercise.

-First of all, stand straight and keep the neck straight in the waist.
-Now take both your hands above the head and join the fingers together.
+First of all, stand straight and keep your neck straight in the waist.
+Now take both your hands above your head and join the fingers together.
 Now straighten both your hands and strain.
 Balance your body on your toes or fingers as you lift your audio.
-During this, tension should arise in your whole body from feet to fingers of hands.
+During this, tension should arise in your whole body from your feet to the fingers of your hands.
 Remain in the asana position for 10 seconds.
 Now exhale and come to the starting position.
 In this posture, one should stand with the head, waist, heels etc. in a straight line.
 Keeping the right stretch in the hands and feet is essential in Tadasana.
 If you do not have balance while doing Tadasana, then you can do this asana with the help of someone.

 Bridge Pose (Setu Bandha Sarvangasana)

-This is a basic exercise by which you can strengthen your legs, thighs, butt and core.
+This is a basic exercise by which you can strengthen your legs, thighs, butt, and core.

-Lie down on your back and bend your knees keeping your toes on the ground.
+Lie down on your back and bend your knees, keeping your toes on the ground.
 Keep the hands on the side and raise the waist part upwards while increasing the pressure below.
 While lifting, keep in mind that your neck and head remain on the ground and the rest of the body is raised.
 At this time the structure of the body becomes like a bridge.
 Remain in this position for 5-6 seconds and repeat it three to four times.

 Plank Pose (Phalakasana)